David Stoliar: Struma voyage and disaster

 In 1941 Jacob bought David a ticket to travel on the Struma, an elderly motor schooner that was bound for Palestine.
 Jacob got him released from the labour camp and bribed Romanian officials to issue Stoliar a passport.
 On 12 December 1941 David sailed from Constanța aboard the Struma, but her engine repeatedly failed and three days later a Turkish tug towed her into Istanbul.
 At the UK's behest, Turkey held Struma at anchor in Istanbul without allowing her passengers to disembark.
 Negotiations between Turkey and Britain over the fate of the refugees seemed to reach an impasse, and on 23 February 1942 Turkish authorities boarded Struma, towed her back into the Black Sea with her engine still inoperable and cast her adrift.

 The next morning, Soviet submarine Shch-213 commanded by D.M.
 Denezhko sank Struma with a single torpedo.
 Stoliar survived the blast and clung to a floating piece of deck, and later was joined by the ship's First Officer, who was Bulgarian.
 Stoliar later claimed the officer told him that he saw the torpedo before it sank the Struma.
 The officer died overnight.

 After his rescue Stoliar was detained in Turkey for six weeks.
 After an outcry and strike in Palestine, Turkish authorities released him to Simon Brod.
 Afterwards British authorities acquiesced and issued him travel papers and a visa to Palestine; Brod put him on the train to Palestine.
 British authorities in Palestine interviewed Stoliar about the Struma sinking.
 He later joined the British Army, in which he served in the 8th Army in North Africa.

 After the war

 Stoliar's father Jacob survived the Second World War.
-They learned that in 1942 the authorities in German-occupied France had deported David's mother, along with her stepson by her second marriage, to their deaths in the Auschwitz -Birkenanu death and slave labour concentration-death camp complex.
+They learned that in 1942 the authorities in German-occupied France had deported David's mother, along with her stepson by her second marriage, to their deaths in the Auschwitz-Birkenau concentration camp.
 David married his first wife, Adria, in 1945, by whom he had a son, and served in the Israeli army in the 1948 Arab–Israeli War.

 After the war Stoliar worked in the oil industry and in shoe manufacturing.
 Adria died in 1961 and he married his second wife, Marda, in 1968.
 David lived and worked in Japan and then moved to the United States.
 He and Marda settled in Bend, Oregon.
 He died on 1 May 2014 at the age of 91.